davidaronpf/autocomplete_countries/README.md

 # Autocomplete Country Lookup

-An autocomplete component with an API of countries information as usage example
+An autocomplete component with an API of countries information as usage example.
+The countries list comes from this free service API: https://restcountries.com/

 ## Getting Started